Vyxal/Vyxal/README.md

 - We're implementing the v2 command list
 - Everyone's opinions should be expressed
 - This is a refactoring/rewrite, NOT a new language
+- Vyxal will still be transpiled.
+Unless someone presents a feasibile way to make vyxal interpreted, I want to stick with the simpler option.

 There's a high chance I've missed a lot of things in this document, so take all this with the idea that this is a launch pad.
 Everything is subject to change now.